- Drexel University, B.S. Mechanical Engineering, Cum Laude – 1998

 Subject Matter Expertise & Consulting

-Process Safety & Risk Managed Operations (PSM) – Delaware – Co-led the facilities PSM program, while leading the Process Technology (PT) element, for macro facilities in DE.
-Managed authority of numerous elements of the process including, Management of Change Technology, Process Hazards Analysis, Quality Assurance, Mechanical Integrity, Start Up Reviews, Standard Operating Procedures & Conditions (SOP’s and SOC’s).
+Process Safety Management & Risk Managed Operations (PSM) – Delaware – Co-led the facilities PSM program, while leading the Process Technology (PT) element, for macro facilities in DE.
+Managed authority of numerous elements of the process including, Management of Change Technology, Process Hazards Analysis, Process Hazards Review, Quality Assurance, Mechanical Integrity, Start Up Reviews, Standard Operating Procedures & Conditions (SOP’s and SOC’s).
 Evaluated Requirements vs. Optional Items to optimize project and cost budgets of the facility.
 Managed Factory Mutual/Hartford Insurance Inspections for national operations.

 Mechanical Systems Engineering – Delaware – Led and provisioned the overall governance for the design and engineering for over 8000 mechanical systems, including HVAC, relief protection (RV’s), piping, pressure vessels, reactors, process engineering, process technology, pressure loss calculations, through utilization of a mixed engineering staff.
 Classified systems in “Simple”, “Moderate”, “Complex” to track billable engineering hours for productivity benchmarking.
 Increased overall engineering productivity by 10 to 15% by keeping appropriate metrics, KPI’s, and reviewing with engineering supervisors monthly.
 Developed a screening requirement to ensure capital projects over $50K were in fact requirements under regulation (ASME) and intercompany standards.
 Managed contract engineering staff for Kellogg Brown & Root (KBR), Jacobs, Pennoni and Delaware Engineering including billing and invoicing, budgeting and reporting to upper management.
 Reduced and/or increased contract engineering staff with ebb and flow of work.